 Around the city there are many amazing bars.
 The Closer Cocktail Bar is a great spot for locals and tourists.
 There is also an Irish pub and the popular Parliament Bar, which offers a cosy, casual cocktail experience.

-The region has many hospitals; including public, private and university hospitals (there is a total of 3 hospitals in the city of Murcia and some more in the cities of Torrevieja).
-The cities also have multiple medical centers.
+The region has many hospitals; including public, private and university hospitals (there are a total of 3 hospitals in the city of Murcia and some more in the cities of Torrevieja).
+The cities also have multiple medical centres.
 There are also various police stations dotted around the cities of the province, and more in rural areas – so you are never far from medical assistance.

 There is the University of Murcia, as well as many other universities located across the province.
-There are Universities in Cartagena and Torrevieja.
-The University of Murcia have many campuses and faculties, including a social work faculty.
+There are universities in Cartagena and Torrevieja.
+The University of Murcia has many campuses and faculties, including a social work faculty.
 The area also has many public and private schools.